Infern1/phpDivinglog/README.md

 * LANGUAGE COMPARE SCRIPT
 	A language file comparison PHP script has been sourced and added.
 Those of you either maintaining or building new language file for phpDivingLog will find this script useful.

-	The script is includes/languages/compare.php.
-It needs to be where the language files are.
+	The script is `includes/languages/compare.php`  It needs to be where the language files are.
 Call it from the browser: http://example.com/divelog/includes/language/compare.php?f=danish to check "danish.inc.php" against "english.inc.php".

 * DIVE PROFILE GRAPH
 	Version 1.7+ supports the display of a dive profile graph without a background image.
 You can choose to provide a suitable 500 x 400 background image file (gif or jpg) and specify the path to it in the configuration file 'config.inc.php'.
 	By default, phpDivingLog will use the setting for the length units in the configuration file to determine if metres or feet will be used in the dive profile graph.
 It will show the primary units as the left side Y scale, and the secondary units as the right side Y scale.

-	Via settings in the configuration file 'config.inc.php', you can choose to show only the left Y scale, both the left and right Y scales with the same primary units, or with the primary units as the left side Y scale, and the secondary units as the right side Y scale (the default setting).
+	Via settings in the configuration file `config.inc.php`, you can choose to show only the left Y scale, both the left and right Y scales with the same primary units, or with the primary units as the left side Y scale, and the secondary units as the right side Y scale (the default setting).

 ## Packages used in the Program